Bortronx/bortronx-blog/_posts/2023-04-29-HardCrashAmd.md

 I am able to run intesive GPU tasks like video games and even benchmarks without crash.

 Next I'm testing the CPU by using Prime.
 Using prime seems to consistently cause a crash.
-I tried to isolate it with just the memory test and it crashed the computer.
+I tried to isolate it with just the memory test and it crashed the computer in less than 5 minutes

 Next is the CPU only test.
 I ran CPU only test using Prime.
-It also crash.
+It also crash very fast in less than 5 minutes.

 Next is a GPU test once again.
+The test ran for 45 minutes with no crash.

+Next I ran Prime95 again to ensure that these 45 minutes are not a result of something else.